radiantlogic-v8/r1-saas/architect-guide/getting-started-with-radiantone.md

 The RadiantOne Control Panels are web-based interfaces to provide remote access to the most commonly used tools and wizards.
 In addition, the control panels offer monitoring, access to server statistics, reports, task management, and other administration options.
 They can be accessed from mobile or non-mobile devices including iPods and iPads.

->**Note - To access the control panels, JavaScript must be enabled in the Internet browser you are using.**
+>[!note] To access the control panels, JavaScript must be enabled in the Internet browser you are using.

 ### Main Control Panel